 Group leaders can opt for open or closed group.
 Closed groups only allow the leader to add/remove members (preferential for teams).

 GroupMe works thru web/app and SMS (no account needed to receive SMS).
 Team members can share docs, create calendar events (ie. team mtgs, field trips, etc.), do polls and solicit responses.

 Communications through the app are reply-all by default.
 New members must reply within first few messages to stay in group.

 * Data charges may apply.
 Contact your provider for details.

 VIRTUAL MEETING SERVICES

-Google Meet – Google has re-engineered and integrated their meeting and chat services to offer Google Meet which is perhaps the best all-around free virtual meeting program available (as of June 2020).
-Allowing up to 100 participants, it is easy to invite multiple outside users (they don’t need a google account) and integrates the G suite apps such as google docs, google calendar and gmail.
+Google Meet – Google has re-engineered and integrated their meeting and chat services to offer Google Meet which is perhaps the best all-around free virtual meeting program available.
+Allowing up to 100 participants and with no time limit (like in Zoom) it is easy to invite multiple outside users (they don’t need a google account) and integrates the G suite apps such as google docs, google calendar and gmail.